twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/eighteen-days-in-solitude/eighteen-days-in-solitude-full-text%zh.rst

 (Buddhists had many records on these cases.
 Because of the bojjhaṅga (factors of enlightenment or purification of the mind) the body illness coming from the mind or kammic illness can be cured.)

 We didn’t find people became unhealthy.
 Practicing with straightforward mind is also important.
 You shouldn’t lie yourself and others.
 Don’t say which is not happening as it happens.
 During the interviews not deceive the teacher (most importantly for oneself).
 Practicing diligently all days and nights and the mind has to be in the practice.
-With these factors will discern impermanence.
+With these factors will discern impermanence (i.e., strong faith, good health, practice with straightforward mind, practice diligently and discern anicca).

 (Mogok Sayadaw made it as some Dhamma verses for yogis.
 He said if a yogi developed these five factors would realize Dhamma.)
 Within ten days you’ll discern impermanence.
 (Maybe this is one of the reason Sayagyi U Ba Khin started the ten days retreat at his centre.)